-- areas on the ROW identified by the people leader, - controlled vehicle or escorted tours where risks are eliminated by an Enbridge representative, and/or - administrative buildings and parking lots.
+- areas on the ROW where there is no flash fire risk, - controlled vehicle or escorted tours where risks are eliminated by an Enbridge representative, and/or - administrative buildings and parking lots.

 For this document, the outer layer for FR garments consists of shirt, pants, coveralls, or jacket.